rathour-anushka/House-price-prediction/README.md

 ## 🚀 Features

 - 🔮 Predict house prices using a trained LightGBM model.
-- 🎨 Elegant UI with feature cards, icons, and a responsive layout.
+- 🎨 Elegant UI with  icons, and a responsive layout.
 - 🌐 Interactive navigation and smooth page transitions.
 - 🗺️ Location-based prediction .